 Did Julia Child Go to the Culinary Institute of America?

-Did Julia Child go to the Culinary Institute of America?
-No. Julia Child did NOT attend the Culinary Institute of America (CIA).
+No. Julia Child did not attend the Culinary Institute of America (CIA).
 This is a common misconception.
 She trained at Le Cordon Bleu in Paris, France.

 National and International Honors